folio-org/docs/content/en/docs/Getting started/_index.md

 Once you've accessed a demo site, you can experiment with the platform to see how it works.
 Some examples of things you can try include:

 * Check out an item, and check it back in
-* Update an item record with QuickMARC
+* Update an item record with quickMARC
 * Update licenses and agreements for an electronic resource
 * View and edit a patron record